Laws that help minimise gambling harm

 - Introducing the Gaming Machines Regulation 2019 to streamline regulation for venues and improve harm minimisation and player information.

-The draft Gaming Machines Amendment (Gambling Harm Minimisation) Bill 2020 is also available.
+The consultation on the Gaming Machines Amendment (Gambling Harm Minimisation) Bill 2020 is now closed.

 Feedback will be carefully considered before the Bill is finalised and introduced into Parliament.